-Planning enforcement officers are given extensive powers to enter land for enforcement purposes under Section 196 of the Town and Country Planning Act 1990.
+Planning enforcement officers are given extensive powers to enter land and buildings for enforcement purposes under Sections 196A to 196C ('Rights of entry for enforcement purposes') of the Town and Country Planning Act 1990.

 Section 196A of the Act gives any person, duly authorised in writing by a LPA, the right to enter any land at any reasonable hour provided there are reasonable grounds for believing that entrance is required to "ascertain whether there is or has been any breach of planning control on the land or any other land".